YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 - If :code:`reset` is omitted, it is set to :code:`False` by default.
 - At the level of the last subscript, if there is a next subscript with a node and/or a subtree that subscript will be returned as a :code:`bytes` object.
-- If there is no next node or subtree at that level of the subtree, a :code:`yottadb.YDBError` exception will be raised where :code:`yottadb.YDB_ERR_NODEEND == YDBError.code()`. :code:`Key.subscript_next()` will always raise such a :code:`yottadb.YDBError` exception if the :code:`Key` object has no nodes or subtrees at its given subscript level.
+- If there is no next node or subtree at that level of the subtree, a :code:`yottadb.YDBNodeEnd` exception will be raised.
-- A :code:`yottadb.YDBError` exception where :code:`yottadb.YDB_ERR_NODEEND == YDBError.code()` will be raised on all subsequent calls to :code:`Key.subscript_next()` after exhausting all nodes and/or subtrees as described above
+- A :code:`yottadb.YDBNodeEnd` exception will be raised on all subsequent calls to :code:`Key.subscript_next()` after exhausting all nodes and/or subtrees as described above
-- To enable re-traversal of the current subscript level, the user may pass a value of :code:`True` to :code:`Key.subscript_next()`, which will cause the function to return the next subscript at the current level, as if :code:`Key.subscript_next()` was not previously called and a :code:`yottadb.YDBError` exception where :code:`yottadb.YDB_ERR_NODEEND == YDBError.code()` was not previously raised.
+- To enable re-traversal of the current subscript level, the user may pass a value of :code:`True` to :code:`Key.subscript_next()`, which will cause the function to return the next subscript at the current level, as if :code:`Key.subscript_next()` was not previously called and a :code:`yottadb.YDBNodeEnd` exception was not previously raised.

 The following example sets a value on multiple nodes at the first subscript level of a local variable, then iterates over each subscript at this level in two ways.
 First, the subscripts are iterated over using a :code:`Key.subscript_next()` manually in a succession of hard-coded calls.
 Then, the starting subscript of the iteration is reset after iterating over all subscripts at that level.
 Finally, the subscripts are again iterated over, but this time using a :code:`while` loop instead of hard-coded individual calls to :code:`Key.subscript_next()`.